LambdaInnovation/AcademyCraft/docs_en/module_ability.md

 Skill Instance is a Class which discribes a skill operation.
 More specifically, it discribes the action when player press/tick/release a key.
 SkillInstance would only be created in client.
 You should use SkillInstance and ```SyncAction``` together to affect the server.
 We implement a simple CD(Cooling-off Period) system. ```api.ctrl.instance.*``` provides some usual Packaged Class of SkillInstance.

 ### SyncAction, ActionManager
-Please be quickly to complete this, Vio.
+Please complete this quickly, Vio.

 ### AbilityData
 This is a basic ability data of a player.
 It stores the ability department information and the skills which player learned of the player in this time.